 It was Stalin himself, who on behalf of the Executive Committee of the Comintern, announced the decision for the disbanding of the Comintern and the reason given was that no further need was felt for its existence.
-This stand was completely correct, because by that time, the communist and workers' parties had become mature and militant, had been tempered in class battles and in the great war against fascism and had gained colossal experience.
-Now, each party could march on its own feet and had Marxismthe communist and workers' parties of every country and ruled the working class with terror, bloodshed and demagogy.

-Leninism as its unerring guide.
+This stand was completely correct, because by that time, the communist and workers' parties had become mature and militant, had been tempered in class battles and in the great war against fascism had gained colossal experience.
+Now, each party could march on its own feet and had Marxism-Leninism as its unerring guide.